alexUXUI/react-wordpress-docker/README.md

 Practicing this flow of adding content it **crucial** because this will set the endpoints of our CMS as well as make relationships between the data in the DB.
 Please make sure to leverage post `categories` and `tagging` as much as possible.

-Once there is some content in the CMS, we can call retrieve it from the Wordpress RESTful API.
+Once there is some content in the CMS, we can retrieve it from the Wordpress RESTful API.

 ### JSON API
-We call the API with the following query parameter:
+Call the API: (this is not the right way to do so.
+See: TODO)
   - http://localhost:8080/?rest_route=/wp/v2/ (meta data)
   - http://localhost:8080/?rest_route=/wp/v2/posts (all posts)
   - http://localhost:8080/?rest_route=/wp/v2/categories (all categories)